-If you’re betting on just one floral piece this season, make it the short-sleeved shirt.
+If you’re betting on just one floral piece in your wardrobe, make it the short-sleeved shirt.
 Both high and low price brands have stocked up on the summertime Hawaiian shirt, so it’s easy to pick up one in your favourite colour.
 Just remember (as always) the fit is everything; finding a shirt that sits effortlessly across the chest and never tight on the arms – letting the sleeve cut a few centimetres above the elbow.

 And then the collar: the Cuban shirt Fifties-style collar is making a comeback, especially smart done up under a neutral blazer.

-Floral tailoring is certainly trending this season so it’s essential to tap a suit in flower pattern, before they wilt and die away.
+Floral tailoring has certainly received its fair share of the limelight, so it’s essential to tap a suit in flower pattern, before they wilt and die away.
 A colourful and vibrant alternative, florals instantly perk up a two-piece party suit and add some extra summer romance to a party blazer and denim combination.

-After selecting your botanical best, layer the jacket with a neutral shirt (crisp white or jet black for something super fresh) and team leather brogues or a white sneaker style for a street wear edge.
-Alternatively, flip the switch and wear a statement floral button-down under a block coloured suit – loosing the tie to let the flower shirt feature under the jacket.
+After selecting your botanical best, layer the jacket with a neutral shirt (crisp white or jet black for something super fresh) and team leather brogues or a pair of white sneakers for a street wear edge.
+Alternatively, flip the switch and wear a statement floral button-down under a block coloured suit – losing the tie to let the flower shirt feature under the jacket.

-A floral suit or separates is the biggest bud statement go make this season, so it’s important to counterbalance all that pazazz with masculine elements – cool dude shades, sharply cut hair and above all, incredible confidence.
+A floral suit or separates is the biggest bud statement to make this season, so it’s important to counterbalance all that pizazz with masculine elements – cool sunglasses, a sharp short haircut and above all, incredible confidence.

-The bomber jacket is the new season’s must-have jacket.
+The bomber jacket is a menswear essential.
 While sleek and minimal will always be tasteful, bold floral bombers are a statement way of working patterns into the typically neutral coat.